Kentuck Knob: Opening as visitor attraction

 The family announced in March 1996 that it would open the house to tourists, and public tours began that May.
 At the time, Palumbo did not know if his adult children were interested in it, and he wanted to preserve the house as a cultural resource.
 Kentuck Knob's visitor center was initially located within the estate's greenhouse, and the estate's administrator Susan Waggoner trained 10 docents to give tours.
-The various rooms were decorated with the Palumbo family's belongings, in a similar fashion to English manors, whose owners often opened their houses to the public while continuing to live there.
-Lord Palumbo and his wife continued to drop by on occasion, but they typically left the house before 9 a.m., when visitors came in.
+The various rooms were decorated with the Palumbo family's belongings in a similar fashion to English manors, whose owners often opened their houses to the public while continuing to live there.
+Lord Palumbo and his wife continued to visit on occasion, but they typically left the house before 9 a.m., when visitors came in.
 The tours typically were limited to either 8 or 15 people per group.
-On occasion, the family joined the tours of their own house, and Bernadette Hagan also visited her old residence sporadically.
+On occasion, the family joined the tours of their own house, and Bernardine Hagan also visited her old residence sporadically.
 The house was closed to visitors three weeks of the year, when the Palumbos resided there, and it was also shuttered on Mondays.